polkadot-fellows/dashboard/CONTRIBUTING.md

 ## Introduction

-This section aims to familiarise developers to the Polkadot Fellowship Dashboard [[GitHub](https://github.com/polkadot-fellows/dashboard), [Demo](https://polkadot-fellows.github.io/dashboard)] for the purpose of contributing to the project.
+This section aims to familiarise developers to the Polkadot Technical Fellowship Dashboard [[GitHub](https://github.com/polkadot-fellows/dashboard), [Demo](https://polkadot-fellows.github.io/dashboard)] for the purpose of contributing to the project.

 ## Major Packages Used